saurabharch/Story/README.md

 # StoryBook

-*This is a Simple Story Blog page with google auth service api*
+*This is a Simple Story Blog page with google & facebook auth service api*

 ### Steps